studiomolga/PLANDSCAPES_2015/README.md

 /usr/local/sbin/mosquitto -c /usr/local/etc/mosquitto/mosquitto.conf

-3) Set up local network - every one of this mac shall get a static IP address for each of minimacs: (MAIN) 192.168.1.1 (for the one with runninh mosquitto), 192.168.1.4 and 192.168.1.5
+3) Set up local network - every one of this mac have static IP address (as per first item 0) on this list)

 4) Router / gateway for all of them shall be 192.168.1.1 (as the first mac on which the mosquitto is running), netmask shall be 255.255.255.0